-6.1 TROUBLESHOOT TABLE
+6.1 TROUBLESHOOTING TABLE

-ISSUE POSSIBLE REASON REMEDIAL ACTION Products are freezing up Store condition is too cold compared to design climate class 3 Check store climate control is operating correctly.
+ISSUE POSSIBLE REASON REMEDIAL ACTION Products are freezing up Store condition is too cold compared to design climate class 3.
+Check store climate control is operating correctly.
 If store condition cannot be lifted, then adjust cabinet evaporator pressure and defrost strategy to suit.
 Case evaporator pressure is lower than specification.
 Adjust cabinet evaporator pressure to suit.
-Ambient moisture leakage Check any sealing issue Cabinet exterior is sweating Store humidity is high Check store climate control is operating correctly.
-Insufficient ventilation Check case ventilation under and at rear of the case.
+Ambient moisture leakage.
+Check any sealing issue.
+Cabinet exterior is sweating Store humidity is high.
+Check store climate control is operating correctly.
+Insufficient ventilation.
+Check case ventilation under and at rear of the case.
 A fan kit may be needed, please see your refrigeration service provider for details.
-Case SST SST set too low Lights are not working No power supply Check supply is "on" and light switch is working.
-Light Components maybe faulty or operating in fail safe Call your refrigeration service provider to check and replace is necessary Lamp failed Replace lamp
+Icon controller settings (if fitted).
+Check settings.
+Case SST.
+SST set too low.
+Door alignment is out Case is not level.
+Refer to page 14 for levelling information.
+Lights are not working No power supply.
+Check supply is "on" and light switch is working.
+Light components maybe faulty or operating in fail safe.
+Call your refrigeration service provider to check and replace if necessary.
+Lamp failed.
+Replace lamp.

-7.1 APPENDIX 1 - Wiring diagrams - Supplied with each case
+7.1 APPENDIX 1 - WIRING DIAGRAMS - SUPPLIED WITH EACH CASE

-7.2 APPENDIX 2 - Risk Analysis
+7.2 APPENDIX 2 - RISK ANALYSIS

 HAZARD CONTROL MEASURES Electrical - Replacement of electrical components Request a service call.
-Electrically isolate cases before works Ergonomic - Moving/ positioning/ adjusting cases Staff must be trained in the correct procedures for setting up cases and ergonomic practices.
-PPE must be worn Falling -Connecting sensor probe wiring during installation Use of barriers & fall arrest systems as appropriate & in accordance with State & Territory Legislation.
-Safe working at heights Entanglement - Contact with fans when cleaning Electrically isolate cases before work is carried out.
-Staff training, Cuts and stabbing - Potential for cuts from broken fluorescent tube or during tube replacement Electrically isolate cases.
+Electrically isolate cases before works.
+Ergonomic - Moving/positioning/adjusting cases Staff must be trained in the correct procedures for setting up cases and ergonomic practices.
+PPE must be worn.
+Falling - Connecting sensor probe wiring during installation Use of barriers and fall arrest systems as appropriate and in accordance with State and Territory Legislation.
+Safe working at heights.
+Entanglement - Contact with fans when cleaning Electrically isolate cases before work is carried out.
+Staff training is required.
+Cuts and stabbing - Potential for cuts from broken fluorescent tube or during tube replacement Electrically isolate cases.
 Staff not to replace tubes.
 Call service provider.
 PPE must be worn.
 Electrical - Potential for electric shock when cleaning electrical fittings and components Electrically isolate cases before work is carried out.
 Staff training, RCD.
 Keep electrical connections dry at all times.
 Falling - Climbing on shelves Staff must be trained in OH&S procedures.
 MUST not climb on shelves or cases.
-Crushing - Hands or fingers may become pinched or crushed during the positioning of base trays, shelves & stock Staff must be trained in the correct procedures for setting up cases and ergonomic practices Slipping - Drain may leak or become blocked causing water spillage Visual Inspection and regular maintenance.
+Crushing - Hands or fingers may become pinched or crushed during the positioning of base trays, shelves, and stock Staff must be trained in the correct procedures for setting up cases and ergonomic practices.
+Slipping - Drain may leak or become blocked causing water spillage Visual inspection and regular maintenance.
 Request service call when necessary.
-Cuts and stabbing - Potential for cuts caused by damaged or missing parts Visual Inspection and regular maintenance.
+Cuts and stabbing - Potential for cuts caused by damaged or missing parts Visual inspection and regular maintenance.
 Request service call when necessary.
 PPE must be worn when handling broken or damaged parts.

-7.2 APPENDIX 2 - Risk Analysis
+7.2 APPENDIX 2 - RISK ANALYSIS